What happens to Prana after death? We must understand minor Pranas to answer this question.

-Researchers wrote in a study published this week in the Canadian Journal of Neurological Sciences that they observed brain activity for ten minutes after a patient was declared clinically dead.
-Scientists are unable to posit a physiological basis for the EEG [electroencephalographic] activity.
+Researchers wrote in a study published in the Canadian Journal of Neurological Sciences that they observed brain activity for ten minutes after a patient was declared clinically dead.
+However, Scientists are unable to posit a physiological basis for the EEG [electroencephalographic] activity.
 Doctors normally declare a patient clinically dead when they notice a cessation of breathing or of blood circulation.
-The new data about brain activity has brought some confusion.
-It is making a case for new studies.
-It is interesting that ancient Yogis knew about the continuation of some functions in the body after death and the the role of Prana after death!
-This relates to the five major Pranas and the five minor Pranas Upaprana).

 Link to the article in Mashable.